LearnDialogue/N_gram_Gen_Dialogue_Analysis/README.md

 # N_gram_Gen_Dialogue_Analysis
+If you use these scripts for your research, please cite the following papers:

+Gloria Ashiya Katuka, Richard T. Bex, Mehmet Celepkolu, Kristy Elizabeth Boyer, Eric Wiebe, Bradford Mott and James Lester.
+2021.
+“My Partner was a Good Partner: Investigating the Relationship between Dialogue Acts and Satisfaction among Middle School Computer Science Learners”.
+In Proceedings of the 14th International Conference on Computer Supported Collaborative Learning (CSCL) 07 - 11 June 2021.

+Kimberly Michelle Ying, Gloria Ashiya Katuka, and Kristy Elizabeth Boyer.
+2021.
+Using Dialogue Analysis to Predict Women’s Stress During Remote Collaborative Learning in Computer Science.
+In 26th ACM Conference on Innovation and Technology in Computer Science Education V. 1 (ITiCSE 2021), June 26-July 1, 2021, Virtual Event, Germany. https://doi.org/10.1145/3430665.3456369

 # Data Pre-Processing
 In order to use this scripts ensure that the chat logs have been preprocessed and the dataset contains only the following columns: